RasPlex is without a doubt the simplest way to turn any RPi into a super easy to use

 The Smart TV clients seem to work fine, but generally are missing many features and don’t get updated near as often as RasPlex or gaming consoles do.
 This is simply because the user base is much smaller on those devices and developers spend more time on the most popular clients.
 RasPlex is based on a code-branch of Kodi and XBMC.
 The UI has been developed over years and is quite mature.

-Setting up a Raspberry Pi Plex Client using RasPlex
+Raspberry Pi Plex Client using RasPlex

 - Raspberry Pi 3